Presets

 Default Preset

-Mark a preset as default to auto-apply it when:
+Mark a preset as default to auto-apply it when creating workspaces or opening new tabs.

 On this page